AARV Infratel Ltd.

-To the Members of AarvInfratel Limited Report on the Audit of the Financial StatementsOpinion
+To the members of Aarv Infratel Limited Report on the Audit of the Financial StatementsOpinion

-We have audited the accompanying financial statements of AarvInfratel Limited(FormerlyKnown as Nylofils India Limited ) ("the Company") which comprise the BalanceSheet as at March 31 2018 and the Statement of Profit and Loss (including OtherComprehensive Income) the Cash Flow Statement and the Statement of Changes in Equity forthe year then ended and a summary of the significant accounting policies and otherexplanatory information.
+We have audited the accompanying financial statements of Aarv Infratel Limited("the Company") which comprise the balance sheet as at 31st March2021 and the statement of profit and loss (including Other Comprehensive Income) thecash flow Statement and the statement of changes in equity and for the year then endedand notes to the financial statements including a summary of significant accountingpolicies and other explanatory information.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true andfair view in conformity with the Ind AS andother accounting principles generally accepted in India of thestate of affairs of theCompany as at March 31 2018 and its profit totalcomprehensive income its cash flowsand the changes in equity for the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 ("the Act") in the manner so required and give a true andfair view in conformity with the Indian Accounting Standards prescribed under section 133of the Act read with the Companies (Indian Accounting Standards) Rules 2015 as amended("IND AS") and other accounting principles generally accepted in India of thestate of affairs of the Company as at 31st March 2021 and its profit totalcomprehensive income its cash flows and the changes in equity for the year ended on thatdate.

 Basis for Opinion

-We conducted our audit of the financial statements in accordance with the Standards onAuditing specified under Section 143(10) of the Act.
+We conducted our audit of the financial statements in accordance with the Standards onAuditing (SAs) specified under section 143(10) of the Act.
 Our responsibilities underthose Standards are further described in the Auditor's Responsibilities for the Audit ofthe Financial Statements section of our report.
-We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to ouraudit of the financial statements under the provisions of the Companies Act 2013 and the Rulesthereunder and we have fulfilled our other ethical responsibilities in accordance withthese requirements and the Code of Ethics.
-We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our opinion.
+We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia ("ICAI") together with the ethical requirements that are relevant to ouraudit of the financial statements under the provisions of the Act and the Rules thereunder and we have fulfilled our other ethical responsibilities in accordance with theserequirements and the ICAI's Code of Ethics.
+We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our opinion on the financialstatements.

 Managements Responsibility for the Financial Statements

-This responsibility also includes maintenance ofadequate accounting records in accordance with the provisions of the Act for safeguardingof the assets of the Company and for preventing and detecting frauds and otherirregularities; selection and application of appropriate accounting policies; makingjudgments and estimates that are reasonable and prudent; and design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the accuracy and completeness of the accounting records relevant to thepreparation and presentation of the financialstatements that give a true and fair viewand are free from material misstatement whether due to fraud or error.
+The Company's Board of Directors are responsible for the matters stated in section134(5) of the Act with respect to the preparation of these financial statements that givea true and fair view of the financial position financial performance including othercomprehensive income cash flows and changes in equity of the Company in accordance withthe accounting principles generally accepted in India including the accounting Standardsspecified under section 133 of the Act.
+This responsibility also includes maintenance ofadequate accounting records in accordance with the provisions of the Act for safeguardingof the assets of the Company and for preventing and detecting frauds and otherirregularities; selection and application of appropriate accounting policies; makingjudgments and estimates that are reasonable and prudent; and design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the accuracy and completeness of the accounting records relevant to thepreparation and presentation of the financial statements that give a true and fair viewand are free from material misstatement whether due to fraud or error.

-In preparing the financial statements management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has norealistic alternative but to do so.
-Those Board of Directors are also responsible for overseeing theCompany's financial reporting process.
+In preparing the financial statements the management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless themanagement either intends to liquidate the Company or to cease operations or has norealistic alternative but to do so.

 Our objectives are to obtain reasonable assurance about whether the financialstatements as a whole are free from material misstatement whether due to fraud or errorand to issue an auditor's report that includes our opinion.
 Reasonable assurance is a highlevel of assurance but is not a guarantee that an audit conducted in accordance with SAswill always detect a material misstatement when it exists.
 Misstatements can arise fromfraud or error and are considered material if individually or in the aggregate theycould reasonably be expected to influence the economic decisions of users taken on thebasis of these financial statements.